rarimo/voting-contracts/README.md

 # Voting Contracts

-This repository contains contracts for managing the registration and voting processes.
+This repository contains contracts for managing the registration and voting processes, ensuring one user one anonymous vote through the integration of the Rarimo protocol and zk-SNARKs.

 Overall, it provides registry and factory contracts that work in tandem to create instances related to the voting process, also exposing necessary functions for effective UI integration.